- Search The Registry

-*On this date we remember Black Swan Records, the first Black-owned record label in America.
+*On this date in 1921, we celebrate Black Swan Records, the first Black-owned record label in America.

 In March of 1921, under the laws of the state of Delaware and using about $30,000 in borrowed capital, Harry Herbert Pace organized the Pace Phonograph Corporation, Inc. The company’s first office was his home on West 138th Street, New York.
 Pace did not have an easy time entering the record business.
-White record companies threw up obstacles to keep him out, when he attempted to use a local pressing company, a large white company purchased the plant and would not do business with him.
-He was able to get a local studio to record, but had to send the master to a pressing plant located in Port Washington, Wisconsin.
+White record companies threw up obstacles to keep him out when he attempted to use a local pressing company.
+A largely white company purchased the plant and would not do business with him.
+He was able to get a local studio to record but had to send the master to a pressing plant in Port Washington, Wisconsin.

-Finally after about six weeks with all the preliminary work and all the necessary ingredients in place, recording laboratories, wrapping paper, and corrugated board, he began to manufacture Black Swan Records.
+Finally, after about six weeks with all the preliminary work and all the necessary ingredients in place, recording laboratories, wrapping paper, and corrugated board, he began manufacturing Black Swan Records.
 The name Black Swan was used to honor the talents of Elizabeth Taylor Greenfield, a remarkable Negro singer known as "The Black Swan."
 Pace designed the logo.
-In advertising with the African-American press, Pace stressed the race issue, saying, "The only genuine colored records, others are only passing for colored."
+In advertising with the African American press, Pace stressed the race issue, saying, "The only genuine colored records, others are only passing for colored."
 Among the earliest employees was Fletcher Henderson, the labels pianist and bandleader who became the recording manager, and William Grant Still, the classical composer and orchestra leader who was the new firm’s musical director.

-Black Swan’s early releases were straight songs or novelty numbers; their blues selections had not been done in blues style.
-This changed in the summer of their first year when Ethel Waters came to the rescue of the company.
-The success of Black Swan’s "Down Home Blues" sung by Waters, led to the formation of the Black Swan Troubadours, a group led by Henderson and Waters that toured the South promoting the label; hence, the company was doing better by the fall of 1921.
-The successes experienced by the tour alerted the competition of the market.
+Black Swan’s early releases were straight songs or novelty numbers; their blues selections had not been made in the blues style.
+This changed in the summer of their first year when Ethel Waters came to the company's rescue.
+The success of Black Swan’s "Down Home Blues," sung by Waters, led to the formation of the Black Swan Troubadours, a group led by Henderson and Waters that toured the South promoting the label; hence, the company was doing better by the fall of 1921.
+The successes experienced by the tour alerted the competition in the market.
 Unfortunately, at the time of this success, Black Swan got a break to record and sign Bessie Smith, who would later become a legend as the "Queen of the Blues."
-Pace, upon hearing her sing one night, decided that she was too "nitty gritty" for his taste.
+Upon hearing her sing one night, Pace decided that she was too "nitty-gritty" for his taste.